 Similarly, an individual with an integrated Pluto Mars conjunction in her natal chart knows by doing and does as she knows.
 This “knowledge” does not refer to mercurial information, by the way.
 It rather refers to the wisdom of the Soul, and it is probably better understood as “instinct” or “gut feeling”: what the Soul knows is translated directly to an urge for action, and the action almost always carries the signature of the Soul, for better or for worse.

 Passions run high with this configuration in the natal chart, and one may feel to be at the mercy of one’s impulses, and yet, there is something quite invigorating here: the Soul is almost incapable of putting a space between “knowledge” and “action,” or it is reluctant to accept what it does not recognize as genuine, or to compromise to anything less than the absolute execution of its wish, for better or for worse.
 To the same degree, there may exist in the Soul a natural tendency to “somatize” itself as much as possible, thus whatever that is moving the Soul can directly affect the body as well.
-Emily Dickinson, the American writer, and poet who had this configuration in her natal chart has summarized this concept beautifully in her understanding of what poetry is:
+Emily Dickinson, the American poet who had this configuration in her natal chart has summarized this concept beautifully in her understanding of what poetry is:

 “If I read a book and it makes my whole body so cold no fire can warm me, I know that is poetry.
 If I feel physically as if the top of my head were taken off, I know that is poetry.
 These are the only ways I know it.
 Is there any other way?”

-If this conjunction is under stress in the birth chart and remains psychologically unintegrated, the individual may be carried away by the ceaseless demands of her Soul, feeling unable to stop acting in a direction which is not socially, culturally, or morally sanctioned (such as acting with violence or lack of respect), hurting herself, or endangering the well-being of others.
+If this conjunction is under stress in the birth chart and remains psychologically unintegrated, the individual may be carried away by the ceaseless demands of her Soul, feeling unable to stop acting in a direction that is not socially, culturally, or morally sanctioned (such as acting with violence or lack of respect), hurting herself, or endangering the well-being of others.
 In some cases, the individual may “attract” violence, or may unconsciously seek the annihilation of self if Pluto’s suppressed content is overwhelming enough to consume Mars’ natural urge to ensure survival.

-Finding a healthy, physical outlet for one’s impulses, such as boxing or martial arts, or choosing a profession which involves risking one’s life (such as fire-fighting), or making quick decisions which involves risky circumstances (such as conducting surgical procedures or working in an Emergency Room), enrolling in the police force or the army, or working as a professional sportsperson can regulate the less desirable aspects of this energy exchange.
-Either case, it seems that in most cases, sweating and allowing the body to tire itself out by doing high-intensity, physical activity can also be a simple and effective way to reduce the need to be impulsive out of context.
+Finding a healthy, physical outlet for one’s impulses, such as boxing or martial arts, or choosing a profession which involves risking one’s life (such as fire-fighting), or making quick decisions involving risky circumstances (such as conducting surgical procedures or working in an Emergency Room), enrolling in the police force or the army, or working as a professional sportsperson can regulate the less desirable aspects of this energy exchange.
+In either case, it seems that in most cases, sweating and allowing the body to tire itself out by doing high-intensity, physical activity can also be a simple and effective way to reduce the need to be impulsive out of context.

 With this configuration in the natal chart, one’s style of action or initiation may have been challenged by one’s karmic or ancestral predispositions, or by what is demanded by the Soul as part of the evolutionary process.